wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 **Important:** Tool invocations also sometimes happen randomly (due to hallucinations).

+**Finally, it is also possible to delete all existing memories with a simple prompt injection.**

 ## Scenario 2: Analyzing an Image (File Uploads)

 Asking ChatGPT to analyze an image can lead to prompt injection, and it turns out that during such an attack, it's also possible to write memories.